skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect from ‘C’ App.md

 # Connect from ‘C’ App

-MariaDB Connector/C enables C and C++ applications to establish client connections to SkySQL and MariaDB database products over TLS.
+MariaDB Connector/C enables C and C++ applications to establish client connections to SkySQL over TLS.
 MariaDB Connector/C is a native connector that is written in C.

 # Compatibility